areeba-bioinfo/Bioinformatics-Basics-Projects/README.md

 I am a pre-medical student interested in biology, bioinformatics, and data analysis.
 I am currently learning Python and exploring how computational methods can be used to work with biological data.

 This repository documents my learning process through small, practical projects.
+I know these projects are basic, but I built each one from scratch and debugged every error myself, which is why this repository matters more to me than it might look at first glance.

 ## 🛠️ Technical Skills